milomccard/project2_CS2400/README.md

 Milo McCard
 **Contributions**
 Cong: Cong wrote all the javadocs and was responsible for writing the infix to post fix method in calculate class.
 Milo: Milo wrote was responsible for the  evaluate method in the calculate class.
-He also wrote the unit test class.
+He also wrote the unit test class,  generated the interface and stacks based off of the text book.